Rebecca Ferguson: Beginnings

 Ferguson came to prominence as upper-class girl Anna Gripenhielm in the Swedish soap opera Nya tider (1999–2000).
 She went on to later play Chrissy Eriksson in the Swedish-American soap Ocean Ave.
 (2002).
 In 2004, she made her feature film debut in Mikael Håfström's horror film Drowning Ghost and later had a guest role in Wallander (2008).
 Swedish director Richard Hobert spotted her at the Simrishamn town market in 2011, which led to her starring in his film A One-way Trip to Antibes, which earned her a nomination for the Rising Star award at the Stockholm International Film Festival.
 In 2013, she co-starred in the film Us alongside Gustaf Skarsgård.

-International recognition

 In August 2012, it was announced Ferguson had been cast to play Elizabeth Woodville in the ten-part BBC historical television drama The White Queen (2013), based on Philippa Gregory's The Cousins' War novels about the women of the Wars of the Roses.
 Ferguson's performance in The White Queen was met with critical praise, and earned her a Golden Globe Award nomination for Best Actress in a Miniseries or Television Film.
 Her first Hollywood role was against Dwayne Johnson in Hercules (2014).